bscomer/course_project/CodeBook.md

 described feature_info.txt, which is provided with the original data set.
 Raw inertia data is provided in subdirectories in
 /UCI HAR Dataset/test/Inertia Signals and /UCI Har Dataset/train/Inertia Signals but this is not required for run_analysis.R data transformation.

+###### Note: Data features were normalized and bounded within [-1,1] in the source data set.

 ##Required data directory structure:
 Source data must be downloaded and extracted as provided into the working